RBS looks at Williams & Glyn sale as buyers circle

 Taxpayer-backed RBS said on Wednesday it would consider the sale of the 300-strong branch network after receiving a number of informal approaches for the unit, while also preparing it for a possible flotation in the first quarter of 2017.

-Analysts estimate the book value of Williams & Glyn at about 1.5 billion pounds ($2.3 billion).
+Analysts estimate the book value of Williams & Glyn at about 1.5 billion pounds.
 RBS, 73 percent owned by the British government, was ordered to sell the network by European competition authorities as a cost for being bailed out by the taxpayer in 2008.

-RBS did not name the possible bidders, but they could include Spain's Santander, which already owns one of the biggest UK retail banks and was close to buying the RBS branches three years ago, and Virgin Money, which listed a year ago and is backed by billionaire Richard Branson.
+RBS did not name the possible bidders, but they could include Spain's Santander (SAN.MC), which already owns one of the biggest UK retail banks and was close to buying the RBS branches three years ago, and Virgin Money (VM.L), which listed a year ago and is backed by billionaire Richard Branson.

 Santander and Virgin Money declined to comment on whether they had made approaches, but neither ruled out their interest.

-A spokesman for Santander said the lender would "continue to analyze opportunities" in its core 10 markets, which include Britain.
+A spokesman for Santander said the lender would "continue to analyse opportunities" in its core 10 markets, which include Britain.

 A spokesman for Virgin Money said: "We have consistently said that we will look at acquisition opportunities which are a good fit with the business and that come with an appropriate risk profile and come at a reasonable price."

-Industry sources and analysts said two other potential suitors included Clydesdale, the UK retail bank set to be demerged by parent National Australia Bank in February, and Spain's BBVA.
+Industry sources and analysts said two other potential suitors included Clydesdale, the UK retail bank set to be demerged by parent National Australia Bank (NAB.AX) in February, and Spain's BBVA (BBVA.MC).
 BBVA declined comment and Clydesdale did not return a request for comment.

 Sabadell said it had not made an approach and had no interest in getting involved in the sale process.